AnishKumarKallepalli/BlockchainProject-DPoS-Consensus/README.md

 Structure of a typical block mined by a delegated node
 ![Block structure](./Images/block.jpg)

-7). `/chain`
+7). `/blockchain`

-This GET method facilitates the user to view the entire blockchain and its length.
+This GET route facilitates the user to view the entire blockchain and its length.

 ![Blockchain](./Images/chain.jpg)

-8). `/chain/resolve`
+8). `/blockchain/resolve`

-This endpoint finds the longest validated chain by checking all the neighbouring nodes in the network and sets it as the primary blockchain.
+This route finds the longest validated chain by checking all the nodes in the network and sets the node with the longest length as the primary blockchain.